With 500 days until the 2020 Paralympic Games in Tokyo, Paralympics Australia today announced a partnership with global financial services firm Citi.

-Luke Randell, CEO of Citi Australia, said the partnership highlights Citi’s passion to foster a diverse and inclusive society.
+Luke Randell, Chief Executive Officer of Citi Australia, said the partnership highlights Citi’s passion to foster a diverse and inclusive society.

 “We are delighted that Citi has joined us on our road to Tokyo and we’re very gratified to have such a well-respected global brand join our Australian Paralympic family,” said Paralympics Australia’s Chief Executive Officer Lynne Anderson.

-The international bank began its relationship with the Paralympic movement in 2012 with its sponsorship of the US Olympic and Paralympic Team and last year served as a partner for the 2018 International Wheelchair Rugby Federation Wheelchair Rugby World Championship in Sydney, NSW, the 2018 Asian Para Games, and the Allianz European Para Swimming Championships.
-As part of the international partnership with the IPC, Citi will partner with 18 National Paralympic Committees, including Paralympics Australia to provide tailored support.
+The international bank began its relationship with the Paralympic movement in 2012 with its sponsorship of the US Olympic and Paralympic Teams, and last year served as a partner for the 2018 International Wheelchair Rugby Federation Wheelchair Rugby World Championship in Sydney, NSW, the 2018 Asian Para Games, and the 2018 World Para-swimming European Championships.
+As part of the international partnership with the IPC, Citi will partner with 18 National Paralympic Committees, including Paralympics Australia, to provide tailored support.

-The Tokyo Paralympic Games will take place from August 25 through September 6, 2020.
+The Tokyo Paralympics will take place from 25 August – 6 September 2020.